itsravenous/flickr-photostream/readme.txt

 3. Configure the plugin settings through the 'Settings > Flickr Photostream' page.
 3. Create a page with the shortcode `[flickrps]` (you can add attributes in this shortcode, to have settings that are different than the default)

+4. (optional) Install a Colorbox plugin to show the photostream with in a lightbox mode. (i.e. [JQuery Colorbox](http://www.techotronic.de/plugins/jquery-colorbox/))

 == Frequently Asked Questions ==